Over Silton

-Over Silton is a village and civil parish in the Hambleton district of North Yorkshire, England, about 6 mi east of Northallerton and on the border of the North York Moors.
+Over Silton is a village and civil parish in the county of North Yorkshire, England, about 6 mi east of Northallerton and on the border of the North York Moors.
 The population taken at the 2011 Census was less than 100, and so detailed information is included in the civil parish of Nether Silton.
 The population was estimated to be 70 at the time of the 2011 census by North Yorkshire County Council.
 This had dropped to 60 by 2015.

 History

 The village is mentioned in the Domesday Book as Sileutune in the Allerton hundred.
 At the time of the Norman Invasion, Over Silton Manor was the possession of Arnketil, afterwards it became the possession of the Crown.
 The Crown granted the manor as a mense lordship first to the Mowbray family and then to the Malbiche of Kirby Knowle until the 13th century.
-In 1257, Geoffrey de Upsall was granted demense land.
+In 1257, Geoffrey de Upsall was granted demesne land.
 After this succession followed the Upsall descent until it was sold to the Askwith family who held it until the end of the 16th century.
 In the mid 17th century the manor was sold to Thomas, Lord Fauconberg of Newburgh.
 His descendant, Sir George Wombwell sold the manor to William Wainman in 1866.

 The toponymy of the name could be either from the Old Norse name Scylfa or the Anglian word, Scelf meaning shelf, both combined with the Old English suffix tun for settlement.
 The Over distinguishes it as the higher village named Silton.